StarsStarsStarsStarsStars

 Installation of Angelica Mesiti ‘The Rites of When’ 2024, seven-channel digital video installation, colour, sound, approximately 30 minutes, collection of the artist, commissioned by the Art Gallery of New South Wales for the Nelson Packer Tank, 2024, copyright Angelica Mesiti.
 Photo: Copyright Art Gallery of New South Wales, Jenni Carter.

-The Rites of When starts with the solstice, and visits again it later in the piece with dancers silhouetted against colours evocative of a shifting sky.
+The Rites of When starts with the solstice, and visits it again later in the piece with dancers silhouetted against colours evocative of a shifting sky.
 Dancing continues to be a constant for Mesiti, and this video work speaks to communities, be it around a fire celebrating the solstice or moshing at a rave party.

 There is a lone figure flashing in and out of the screen – aka strobe lights – building from the individual to a connected mass moving intuitively in sync, or in a natural rhythm.
 There is a kind of optimism for our times that comes with that swelling connectivity.